CodeTheCity/Aberdeen-3d-map-data/README.md

 ## Simple query

 The basic building location data is sourced from open street map.
-This is achieved using the query tool at http://overpass-turbo.eu/
+This is achieved using the query tool at http://overpass-turbo.eu/, Handy Overpass QL guide / docs here -> http://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide#All_data_in_a_bounding_box

 Using a simple query like this: